 Role of Residential Treatment

 Residential facilities provide structured, intensive care when outpatient treatment proves insufficient.
 Programs offer comprehensive support, including daily therapy, medication management, and skill-building in a controlled environment designed to promote recovery.
+For women considering this option, understanding how long inpatient treatment typically lasts can help set realistic expectations.

 Individualized Treatment Plans